huskydj1/progVisual/README.md

 - Make it easier for programmers to run, debug, and understand code

 ## Completed Features:
-- Array:
+- DrawArray:
-    - Display/Refresh
+  - Visualize any 1D data structure
-    - Parameterize Aspects of Array
+  - Parameterize specific components to allow flexibility
 - Generic types
 - Observers:
     - ArrayList